 - Clinical Research Track: The Clinical Research Track emphasizes training in clinical research and epidemiology.
 Fellows plan and conduct clinical studies and are offered directed tutoring in statistics, design of clinical trials and epidemiology.
 Support for clinical research is provided by the NICHD Neonatal Network and a number of NIH grants.

 - Basic Research Track: The Basic Research Track focuses on developmental and molecular biology, utilizing the exceptional research opportunities at Yale University.
-Fellows may work in laboratories within the Division of Perinatal Medicine or undertake closely supervised training in laboratories throughout the University.
+Fellows may work in laboratories within the Division of Neonatal-Perinatal Medicine or undertake closely supervised training in laboratories throughout the University.
 A broad range of seminars sponsored by the Medical School are available to enrich research training.

 Applicants must be U.S. citizens or permanent residents.
 Minority physicians are encouraged to apply.